kangminsukdotcom/blog/content/blog/the-message-from-God.md

 I closed the message, then another message appeared.

 ```
 This website allows you to hack into any computer around the world.
-You can search other people's texts, photos, and locations by providing the person's government-approved name and birthday.
+You can search other people's texts, photos, and locations by providing the person's government-issued name and birthday.
 You'll be given access for a month.
 ```